MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/template-apps-auto-install-tutorial.md

     You can also get the same link by selecting **Get link** in the template app's [Release Management pane](service-template-apps-create.md#manage-the-template-app-release).

-* *Parameter names* as they're defined in the template app's semantic model.
+* *Parameter names* as they're defined in the template app's dataset.
 Parameter names are case-sensitive strings.
-They can also be retrieved from the **Parameter Settings** tab when you [define the properties of the template app](service-template-apps-create.md#define-the-properties-of-the-template-app) or from the semantic model settings in Power BI.
+They can also be retrieved from the **Parameter Settings** tab when you [define the properties of the template app](service-template-apps-create.md#define-the-properties-of-the-template-app) or from the dataset settings in Power BI.

 >[!NOTE]
 >You can test your preconfigured installation application on your template app if the template app is ready for installation, even if it isn't publicly available on AppSource yet.
 For users outside your tenant to be able to use the automated installation application to install your template app, the template app must be publicly available in the [Power BI apps marketplace](https://app.powerbi.com/getdata/services).
 Before you distribute your template app by using the automated installation application you're creating, be sure to publish it to [Partner Center](/azure/marketplace/partner-center-portal/create-power-bi-app-offer).